 Treatment options may include:

 Targeted cancer therapies are drugs or other substances that block the growth and spread of cancer by interfering with specific molecules involved in tumor growth and progression.
 Your doctor can target a specific characteristic of a cancer cell.
-If certain cells are present, your doctor may choose a specific form of chemotherapy.

 There are several types of lung surgery.
 Talk to your doctor about the best choice, based on the size and location of your cancer, its stage and involvement of lymph nodes.